-Additionally there will be an automatic backup of changes like adding a new row, changing entries etc. every 3 days (if changes were applied).
-The last possiblity is to do a manual backup.
+Additionally, there will be an automatic backup of changes like adding a new row, changing entries etc. every 3 days (if changes were applied).
+Finally, you have the possibility to do a manual backup, which is outlined below.

 Step 1: Create a backup or access previous backups

-To do a manual backup of the table or access previous backups click on “Backup” in the far right of the tool bar.
-Click “Backup now” to make a “Manual backup”, which will appear in the list of backups shortly after.
+To do a manual backup of the table or access previous backups, click “Backup” in the far right of the tool bar.
+Click “Backup now” to make a manual backup, which will appear in the list of backups shortly after.

 Step 2: Select a backup to restore

 Crealytics’ Search Platform will make a backup of the table before each of the changes mentioned above.
 To restore your account to a state before such changes took place, simply select the backup from the list.

 Step 3: Choose to restore with or without relations

 The only thing left to do, is to choose whether to restore the backup with or without the relations set previously.
 The information in the pop-up helps you decide if the relations are still required or not.
 Finalize the backup by choosing either option.